UseToolSuite UseToolSuite

 "deprecation": {

-"message": "API v1 will be removed on 2027-01-01.
-Migrate to v2.",
+"message": "API v1 will be shut down on 2027-01-01.
+Please migrate to v2.",

-"migrationGuide": "https://docs.example.com/migrate-v1-to-v2"
+"migration_guide": "https://docs.example.com/migrate-v1-to-v2"

 }